 I am unconvinced it will make much of a positive difference to large credit applications, especially mortgages.
 I think Credit Ladder’s statements on its website, where its homepage currently says Access better rates on mortgages, loans and utilities could be politely described as marketing puff – there is no evidence for this.

 Conclusion – not such a good idea at all

 Homebuyers have different and larger expenses than people renting, so the simplistic I have paid that much rent so I can afford that much on a mortgage may not be true for many people.

 Allowing rental payments to influence mortgage lending may also force up house prices, which is the last thing either renters or first-time buyers need.
 In addition, the proposals so far to add rental payments to credit records have practical issues and there is no Ombudsman mechanism in place to resolve disputes.

 The current mortgage affordability criteria may seem unreasonable to someone desperate to get on the housing ladder, but they are there for a good reason.

 In 2007 Northern Rock’s 110% mortgages seemed a sensible option to many young people, expecting their incomes and house prices would go up.
 But that ended badly for many borrowers, with bankruptcy for some and others being trapped by negative equity in a house that was too small for a growing family.

 I am sympathetic to young people paying very high rents.
-But the answer is to build more affordable property to rent and to buy, not to fudge the mortgage affordability criteria.
+But the answer is to build more affordable property, both to rent and to buy.
+Not to fudge the mortgage affordability criteria.